|

 Interior view. © Aidan McRae Thomson.

-Offenham, Worcestershire, St. Mary and St. Milburga. © Aidan McRae Thomson.
+St. Milburgh.
+SP 0531 4622. © Aidan McRae Thomson.
 Taken from a very similar position,

 this old postcard is in Geoff Watt's

 Collection.
-Interior view. © Aidan McRae Thomson.
+Interior view, © Aidan McRae Thomson.
+Two

 Offerton, Stockport, Greater Manchester.